alberto-abarzua/ribot/README.md

 ### Current version of the arm using stepper motors and Arduino Mega.
 ![Current version of the arm using servo motors.](https://i.ibb.co/6v71SMv/stepper-arm-1.jpg)
 <p>
-Not a really good test video but the current arm is disassembled and sadly y did not record any other viedo.
+Not a really good test video but the current arm is disassembled, sadly I did not record any other viedo.
 </p>